-Alsun Translation provides standard translation services in any soft format or printed on its headed paper to those individual or corporate clients who needs the translation for personal or business purposes other than attestation or submission to official authorities.
+Alsun Translation provides standard certified translation services in any soft format or printed on its headed paper to those individual or corporate clients who need the translation for personal or business purposes other than attestation or submission to official authorities.
 This type of translation is done by our highly qualified native translators who have experience of not less than 7 years in their specific industry and adhere to the highest standards of accuracy and efficiency.

 Each translation project is translated and proofread by our native translators

 Our large network of translators help us provide fastest translation in Dubai

 We keep pace with emerging techniques in translation industry

 By fixing the seal of Alsun Translation on the translated text in its capacity as a translation company duly registered in Dubai under UAE federal laws, we declare that the translation is identical to the source document without any deletion or addition.